yellowled/yl-bp/docs/scss.md

 * `_messages.scss` – message classes
 * `_navigation.scss` – required by [reponsive-nav.js](http://responsive-nav.com/)
 * `_print.scss` – basic print styles

+In `base`, there's also `_constants.scss`, which contains overrideable constants for  `@media` queries, typography and colors.
+It has been placed in `base` to keep it in a directory with files that are not meant to be edited.

 All partials in `mixins/_mixins.scss` and `base/_base.scss` should *always* be included in `master.scss`.
 Most of them contain SCSS that does not emit CSS unless explicity used (extends, mixins and functions).
 The code emitted by some partials in `base` can be tweaked in `settings/_settings.scss`.
 The exceptions are `_normalize.scss`, `_base.scss` and `_print.scss` which contain CSS which will *always* be useful.